 The following is a list of valid tags that can appear in the dcinv2d.inp file.
 The tags should be in all UPPERCASE followed by extra information such as filenames or values.
 The tags can appear in any order in the input file.
 Each new tag has to start from the new line.
 The design otherwise is similar to that of dcipf2d.inp.

 MESH DEFAULT | MESH FILE filename | MESH NC_ASPR n a

-OBS LOC_X filename

-OBS LOC_XZ filename
+OBS LOC_X filename | OBS LOC_XZ filename

 NITER n

 CHIFACT DEFAULT | CHIFACT c